Inspected once, Inspected right.

 My Promise to You

-.
-Different inspectors have varying qualifications, equipment, experience, reporting methods, and, yes, different pricing.
+Different inspectors have varying qualifications, equipment, experience, reporting methods, home inspection methods and, yes different pricing.
 One thing for sure is that a home inspection requires work — a lot of work.
-Ultimately, a thorough inspection depends heavily on the individual inspector’s own effort.
-If you honour me by permitting me to inspect your new home, I guarantee that I will give you my very best effort.
+Ultimately, a thorough inspection depends heavily on the individual inspector’s own effort, experience and education.
+If you honor me by permitting me to inspect your new home, I guarantee that I will give you my very best effort.
 This, I promise you.

 To the Homeowner/buyer:

 A home inspection is not protection against future failures.
 Components like air conditioners and heat systems can and will break down.
-A home inspection tells you the condition of the component at the time the component was inspected.
-For protection from future failure you may want to consider a home warranty.
-A home inspection is not an appraisal that determines the value of a home, nor will a home inspector tell you if you should buy this home or what to pay for this home.
+You will be made aware of the present condition of the component at the time the component was inspected.
+For protection from future failure, you may want to consider a home warranty.
+Your inspection is not an appraisal that determines the value of a home, nor will a home inspector tell you if you should buy this home or what to pay for this home.

 Home Buyers: Emotion often affects the buyer and makes it hard to imagine any problems with their new home.
-A buyer needs a home inspection to find out all the problems possible with the home before moving in.
+A buyer needs an inspection to find out all the problems possible with the home before moving in.

-Home Sellers: More and more sellers are choosing to have a thorough inspection before or when they first list their home.
+Home Sellers: More and more sellers are choosing to have a thorough inspection before or when they first list their homes.
 First and foremost, you should have a home inspection for full disclosure.
 You will have demonstrated that you did all you could do to reveal any defects within the home.
 Second, you will save money and the hassle by knowing what, if any the defects are at that time.
-You want to avoid issues with selling after you have already negotiated a price and then are faced with costly repairs discovered on the buyers inspection.
-Defects found before the buyer comes along, allows you to shop around for a contractor and not deal with inflated estimates that a buyer will present.
+You want to avoid issues with selling after you have already negotiated a price.
+You could be faced with costly repairs discovered on the buyer’s inspection.
+Defects found before the buyer comes along, allow you to shop around for a contractor.

 All homes (even new construction) have problems.
 Every problem has a solution.
-Solutions vary from a simple fix of the component to adjusting the purchase price but having a home inspection allows the problem to be addressed before the sales closes.
+Solutions vary from a simple fix of the component to adjusting the purchase price.
+Having a home inspection allows the problem to be addressed before the sale closes.